PraneeshRV/PraneeshRV/README.md

 </a>

 - 🔭 I’m currently working on **The Emperor Bot**
-- 🌱 I’m currently learning HTML & Python
+- 🌱 I’m currently learning HTML,CSS
 - 👯 I’m looking for a good partner or a team mate.
 I am alone.

 you can contact me here if you want to become a partner or want to help me https://discord.gg/UrdD8zt